Best things to do in Stanthorpe and Granite Belt Region

 Price: $21 per adult | $15 per child (5-16) | Family Pass $68 (2A+2C)

-Seeing local art is a great way to learn about a place’s culture and heritage, and the Regional Art Gallery is the place to go to do that.
-The collections feature works from local Stanthorpe artists and works from other Australian artists in formats ranging from textiles to photography.
+Seeing local art is a great way to learn about a place’s culture and heritage, and the Regional Art Gallery is the place to do that.
+The collections feature works from local Stanthorpe artists and other Australian artists in formats ranging from textiles to photography.

 Opening Hours: Tuesday – Friday 10 am to 4 pm | Weekends 10 am to 1 pm